About ADHD

 Difficulties Examples

-On the spot ability & memory
+On-the-spot ability & memory

 * Difficulty in focusing on one task